runirudh/image_depth_training/README.md

 Test metric for model is mean sqaured error.
 CV is used to get accurate results.
 Hyperparameters are given different values for best results.

 Models fitted are -
-Linear, Linear regularized, KNeighborsRegressor , Multi Layer Perceptron Regressor, CNN, RandomForest, DecisionTreeRegressor, SVM Regressor (chained reg.) with both normal flattened and convoluted data to see predicted power.
+Linear, Linear regularized, KNeighborsRegressor , Multi Layer Perceptron Regressor, CNN, RandomForest, DecisionTreeRegressor

+with both normal flattened and convoluted data to see predicted power.

 Predicted depth images have been plotted as well.